Morocco: Culture

 Morocco is a country with a rich culture and civilisation.
-Through Moroccan history, it has hosted many people coming from East (Phoenicians, Jews and Arabs), South (Sub-Saharan Africans) and North (Romans, Andalusians).
-All those civilisations have affected the social structure of Morocco.

-Since independence, a veritable blossoming has taken place in painting and sculpture, popular music, amateur theatre, and filmmaking.
+Through Moroccan history, it has hosted many people.
+Culturally speaking, Morocco has combined its Arabic, Berber and Jewish cultural heritage with external influences such as the French and the Spanish and, during the last decades, the Anglo-American lifestyles.
+Since independence, painting and sculpture, music, amateur theatre and filmmaking have developed.
 The Moroccan National Theatre (founded 1956) offers regular productions of Moroccan and French dramatic works.
 Art and music festivals take place throughout the country during the summer months, among them the World Sacred Music Festival at Fès.

-Each region possesses its own specificities, thus contributing to the national culture and to the legacy of civilization.
-Morocco has set among its top priorities the protection of its diverse legacy and the preservation of its cultural heritage.

-Culturally speaking, Morocco has always been successful in combining its Berber, Jewish and Arabic cultural heritage with external influences such as the French and the Spanish and, during the last decades, the Anglo-American lifestyles.